 A transfer student is one who has attended a regionally accredited post-secondary institution.
-Applicants may be accepted at Paine College following a review of their official transcript(s) from other institutions.
+Applicants may be accepted at Paine College following a review of their official transcript(s) from ALL other institutions.
+All students must have a cumulative GPA of a 2.0 on a 4.0 scale.

-A transfer student who has completed fewer than 28 semester credit hours of college work at another regionally accredited institution must meet the general admission criteria for a freshmen applicant.
-Guidelines for transfer students are outlined below.
+A transfer student who has completed fewer than 28 transferrable semester credit hours of college work at another regionally accredited institution must meet the general admission criteria for a first-time freshman applicant.